haberdashPI/vscode-modal-keys/docs/doc_index.md

 Some [commands](https://code.visualstudio.com/api/references/commands#commands) take arguments.
 For example `cursorMove` which allows you to specify which direction and how much cursor moves.
-These commands can be executed by defining an object with prefined properties:
+These commands can be executed by defining an object with predefined properties:

 ```js
 "<binding>":  {